balennouri/balen-project1/README.md

 * Some of the codes to create the header and the social media links were taken from the CI Love Running project.
 * [W3School](https://www.w3schools.com/) was very helpful and helped me with a lot of the codes when I got stuck.
-* I find a lot of solutions on [YouTube](https://www.youtube.com/) and that it was very good.
+* I find a lot of solutions on [YouTube](https://www.youtube.com/) and that was really good and educational.
 * The fonts for the website did I find on [Google Fonts](https://fonts.google.com/)
+* The icons used on the about me page, contact page and the social media were taken from [Font Awesome](https://fontawesome.com)

 ## Images And Video

 * The football pitch background for all the pages were taken from [Unsplash](https://unsplash.com/@ballaschottner?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash).
 * My highlight video on the gallery page can you find on [YouTube](https://www.youtube.com/watch?v=w843ufMUyaY&ab_channel=%D0%9C%D0%B0%D0%BA%D1%81%D0%B8%D0%BC%D0%9D%D0%B5%D0%BD%D0%BE%D0%B2) and was made by a friend of mine.
-You can check his chanell on the link.
+You can check his channel on the link.
 * The other images that were used on the gallery page are taken from private photographers that works for the football clubs I played for.

 # Acknowledgements